Denied abortion for a doomed pregnancy, she tells Texas court: 'There was no mercy'

 Eight attorneys represented the patients and doctors challenging the law.
 On the other side of the room, two attorneys represented defendant Texas Attorney General Ken Paxton.
 Judge Jessica Mangrum, elected as a Democratic judicial candidate in 2020, presided.

 During hours of emotional testimony, the courtroom felt tense and quiet.
-Casiano, who first told her story to NPR in April, was so overcome as she described her experiences she cried, coughed, choked and then vomited in the witness box.
+Casiano, who first told her story to NPR in April, was so overcome as she described her experiences she cried, coughed, and gagged in the witness box.
 The court was adjourned for a recess at that point.

 When it was back in session, Casiano described what it was like to give birth to the daughter they named Halo.
 "She was gasping for air," Casiano said.
 "I just kept telling myself and my baby that I'm so sorry that this has happened to you.
 I felt so bad.
 She had no mercy.
 There was no mercy there for her."